Shanghai shares edge lower, yuan firm as state media urges calm - Up News Info

 Article content

-In Hong Kong, the benchmark Hang Seng Index shook off losses to rise more than 1% in afternoon trade after plunging to an eight-month closing low a day earlier.
-The Hang Seng China Enterprises Index was up nearly 2%.
+In Hong Kong, the benchmark Hang Seng Index shook off losses to end 1.54% higher after plunging to an eight-month closing low a day earlier.
+The Hang Seng China Enterprises Index closed up 2.16%.

 Andy Maynard, head of equities at China Renaissance in Hong Kong, said the market mood on Wednesday was “nervous” rather than panicked.